lgeorgieff/csv-processor/README.md

 csv-processor
 =============

-A F#/.Net written CSV module with workflow-characteristics that can be configured via XML
+An F#/.Net written CSV module with workflow-characteristics that can be configured via XML